dreamplayerzhang/vcbld/README.md

 ```
 SDK commands:
     setup                           Creates a conf.json in the project directory.
     new        [app|dylib|statlib]  Starts a new project.
     restore                         Restore missing dependencies in a project.
     build      [debug|release]      Builds the project.
     clean      [debug|release]      Clean build output(s).
     run        [debug|release]      Executes the project.
     includes                        Generates includePath.json file.
     gen                             Generates CMakeLists.txt file.
     list                            Shows a list of packages added to the project.
     all                             Shows a list of installed vcpkg packages.
     find       [package name]       Search within installed vcpkg packages.
     search     [package name]       Search vcpkg ports for packages to install.
     add        [package names]      Add package to the project.
     remove     [package names]      Remove package from the project.
     install    [package names]      Install packages using vcpkg and add project.
     uninstall  [package names]      Uninstall packages using vcpkg and remove from project.
     vcpkg      [vcpkg command]      Runs vcpkg commands.
-    cmake     	[cmake arguments]     Runs cmake in the output directory using the vcpkg toolchain.
+    cmake      [config + args]      Runs cmake in the output directory using the vcpkg toolchain.
     make       [make arguments]     Runs make in the output directory.
     help                            Show help.

     --version                         Current vcbld version in use.
 ```